UniversalDependencies/docs/_akk/index.md

 * Words are only exceptionally delimited by whitespace or punctuation in the original cuneiform texts.
 Thus, [RIAO](../treebanks/akk_RIAO/index.html) is based on the bound transcription (normalized text).
 * Enclitic pronouns and clitics are separated during tokenization and marked as multi-word tokens with a syntactic relation.

-* Enclitic pronouns and clitics are separated during tokenization and marked as multi-word tokens with a syntactic relation.

 ## Morphology

 ### Tags